Research

 Poor perinatal mental health is a common pregnancy-related morbidity with potentially serious impacts that extend beyond the individual to their families.
 A possible contributing factor to poor perinatal mental health is discontinuity in health insurance coveragem which is particularly important among low-income individuals.
 We examined impacts of Medicaid expansion on pre-pregnancy depression screening and self-reported depression and postpartum depressive symptoms and wellbeing among low-income individuals giving birth.
 Medicaid expansion was associated with a 16% decline in self-reported pre-pregnancy depression but was not associated with postpartum depressive symptoms or wellbeing.
 Associations between Medicaid expansion and pre-pregnancy mental health measures increased with time since expansion.
 Expanding health insurance to low-income individuals prior to pregnancy may improve perinatal mental health.

-"Postpartum Medicaid Eligibility Expansions and Postpartum Health Measures" with Claire Margerison (forthcoming, Population Health Management) (link)
+"Postpartum Medicaid Eligibility Expansions and Postpartum Health Measures" with Claire Margerison ( Population Health Management) (link).

 Abstract